History of the Philippines: Spanish settlement during the 16th and 17th centuries

 A Gobernadorcillo de Naturales comparable to a modern-day mayor.
 Mostly of Indio descent.

-The islands were fragmented and sparsely populated due to constant inter-kingdom wars and natural disasters (as the country is on the Typhoon belt and Pacific Ring of Fire), which made it easy for Spanish invasion.
+The islands were fragmented and sparsely populated due to constant inter-kingdom wars and natural disasters (as the country is on the Typhoon belt and Pacific Ring of Fire), which made it easy for the Spanish invasion.
 The Spanish then brought political unification to most of the Philippine archipelago via the conquest of the various small maritime states although they were unable to fully incorporate parts of the sultanates of Mindanao and the areas where the ethnic groups and highland plutocracy of the animist Ifugao of Northern Luzon were established.
-The Spanish introduced elements of western civilization such as the code of law, western printing and the Gregorian calendar alongside new food resources such as maize, pineapple and chocolate from Latin America.
+The Spanish introduced elements of western civilization such as the code of law, western printing, and the Gregorian calendar alongside new food resources such as maize, pineapple, and chocolate from Latin America.

 Education played a major role in the socio-economic transformation of the archipelago.
 The oldest universities, colleges, and vocational schools and the first modern public education system in Asia were all created during the Spanish colonial period, and by the time Spain was replaced by the United States as the colonial power, Filipinos were among the most educated subjects in all of Asia.
 The Jesuits founded the Colegio de Manila in 1590, which later became the Universidad de San Ignacio, a royal and pontifical university.
 They also founded the Colegio de San Ildefonso on August 1, 1595.
 After the expulsion of the Society of Jesus in 1768, the management of the Jesuit schools passed to other parties.
 On April 28, 1611, through the initiative of Bishop Miguel de Benavides, the University of Santo Tomas was founded in Manila.
 The Jesuits also founded the Colegio de San José (1601) and took over the Escuela Municipal, later to be called the Ateneo de Manila University (1859).
-All institutions offered courses included not only religious topics but also Science subjects such as physics, chemistry, natural history and mathematics.
-The University of Santo Tomás, for example, started by teaching theology, philosophy and humanities and the Faculty of Jurisprudence and Canonical Law, together with the schools of medicine and pharmacy were opened during the 18th century.
+All institutions offered courses included not only religious topics but also Science subjects such as physics, chemistry, natural history, and mathematics.
+The University of Santo Tomás, for example, started by teaching theology, philosophy and humanities, and the Faculty of Jurisprudence and Canonical Law, together with the schools of medicine and pharmacy were opened during the 18th century.